abbyazari/abbyazari.github.io/_pages/group.md

 Adit Sinha (BSc Hons Computing Science, Co-supervised with D. Büchler)

-## Visiting and Guest Scholars
+## Collaborators and Guest Scholars

 As an interdiscplinary group ARG values and pursues collaborations with other research groups at the U of A and externally.
-Below are visiting scholars who participate in ARG via a collaborative project or shared research interests.
+Below are visiting scholars and collaborators who participate in ARG via shared research interests.

 Zachary Lau (MSc in Statistics at UBC, Supervised by G. Pleiss)